ad-freiburg/spatialjoin/README.md

 [...]
 ```

+You can also give the input file as an argument.

 ### Custom IDs

 You may specify a custom geometry string ID, outputted instead of the line number, before the WKT, separated by a tab: